filecoin-saturn/contracts/README.md

 ```

 > **Note:** The `--retries` parameter sets a number of times to poll a pending transaction before considering it as having failed.
-Because of the differences in block times between Filecoin / hyperspace and Ethereum, `ethers-rs` can sometimes timeout prematurely _before_ a transaction has truly failed or succeeded (`ethers-rs` has been built with Ethereum in mind). `--retries` has a default value of 10, which empirically we have found to result in successful transactions.
+Because of the differences in block times between Filecoin / Hyperspace and Ethereum, `ethers-rs` can sometimes timeout prematurely _before_ a transaction has truly failed or succeeded (`ethers-rs` has been built with Ethereum in mind). `--retries` has a default value of 10, which empirically we have found to result in successful transactions.

 #### Payment Splitter Deployments